 - Japanese erasers.
 Even the eraser gets a cute makeover in Japan.
 You can buy rubber erasers shaped as pieces of sushi, daruma dolls, a traditional obentoo lunch box, japanese sweets, and koi fish too.
 Kids love them, even if they don’t make much sense to us.

-Japanese souvenirs for women
+Best Japanese souvenirs for women

 - Foldable Sensu fans.
 Invented in Japan, and made of Japanese paper or cloth fixed to a collapsible frame of bamboo or wood, Oriental Bazaar has quite a selection.
 They also stock Uchiwa hand-held fans, perfect for anyone who feels the heat.

 - A traditional kimono or summer yukata

 - Japanese Hair accessories – made from a combination of resin and/or traditional Japanese fabric, they stock pretty flower-centric hair pins known as Kanzashi, plus hair clips, hair ties, hair bands, and hair slides.

 - Japanese ceramics – dishes, mugs, tea services, and cutlery featuring Japanese sakura cherry blossoms